 How to Sleep Better Using an iPhone

 Plenty of alarm clock apps make the iPhone a useful little helper for the morning hours.
-This is an article about the best iPhone alarm clock and how to sleep better using this one app.
-We are of course talking about “Sleep Better”, the most popular sleep tracking alarm clock for the iPhone.
-“Sleep Better” does all kinds of things that are beneficial to the quality and quantity of your sleep.
+This is an article about the best iPhone alarm clock and how to sleep better with “Sleep Better”.
+“Sleep Better” is the most popular sleep tracking alarm clock for the iPhone.
+The app does all kinds of things that are beneficial to the quality and quantity of your sleep.

-“Sleep Better” is your ideal companion for the night time, it is actively developed by the makers of “Runtastic” and available as a free download on the iTunes App Store (Link).
-The app is also fully integrated with Apple’s Health framework, which allows you to integrate the results of your measurements with other health-related apps.
+“Sleep Better” is your ideal companion for the night time, it is actively developed by the makers of “Runtastic” and available as a free download in the App Store.
+The app is also fully integrated with Apple Health, which allows you to integrate the results of your measurements with other health-related apps.

 The smart thing about a sleep tracking alarm clock is that it will wake you up during the ideal time window.
 During sleep, we alternate between phases of deep and light sleep.
 The latter are preferable for waking someone up.
 When torn out of deep sleep, people tend to be grumpier, lower on energy and less productive.
 By optimizing your sleep using the smart alarm feature (the alarm sounds are customizable, too), you’ll wake up far more refreshed, compared to leavings things to chance.